IshitaWad/Bazaar-NYC/README.md

 # Bazaar — Your City's Living Room 🏙️

 ## Overview
-Bazaar is a modern React + Node.js web application that transforms underutilized office spaces into bookable cultural and retail experiences.
+Bazaar is a web application that helps transform underutilized office spaces into bookable cultural and retail experiences.
 Consumers can explore and book spaces **for free**, while landlords gain new opportunities to activate and monetize their vacant properties.

 ## Features